w3c/gpc/explainer.md

 It is not considered standard for W3C specifications to present user interface recommendations or restrictions.
 User interfaces are the domain of user-agents who, being closest to the user, best understand how their users interpret and react to the underlying functionality.
 For GPC, some user-agents may present themselves as privacy-focused technology, in which case it may make sense for the signal to be defaulted to on at all times, which, for example, is supported in California and Colorado for privacy-focused technology.
 Some user-agents may be generic, with no expectation for people setting defaults.
 Some user-agents may present GPC in different formats and devices and necessitate unique user interface requirements.

-This explainer presents examples of user-agent user interfaces for GPC as an aid to adopters who are interested in or required to implement GPC as to how it can be presented.
+This Guide presents examples of user-agent user interfaces for GPC as an aid to adopters who are interested in or required to implement GPC as to how it can be presented.

 ### 6.1 Example Presentations of User-agent Level UI